 Here are three habits that successful people have that you can adopt too…

 If you absolutely must have your browser open, keep only the windows that you need visible.
 It’s so easy to fall into the trap of keeping Facebook and Email open and checking often for new messages.
-Facebook loves to distract even to the point of adding a little red dot on your browser tabs when you have new notifications.
-Between that and showing the number of notifications waiting for you, it’s easy to feel like you have to check right now or miss out on something.
-It’s better to close them down and remove any temptation to check them until it’s time for a break.
+Facebook loves to distract even to the point of adding the number of new notifications waiting for you.
+It’s easy to feel like you have to check right now or miss out on something.
+You'll stay much more focused if you close them down and remove any temptation to check them until it’s time for a break.

 The same thing goes for other social media sites, game sites, and blogs as well.
-Whether in a browser window, or on a standalone app, you’ll be able to focus better if these are not in your line of sight.
+Whether in a browser window, on your smartphone, or on a standalone app, you’ll be able to focus better if these are not in your line of sight.

 Virtual clutter comes in many forms.
 The most common are:

 - having too many windows open at once

 - having too many icons on your desktop